BID EUCHRE CARD GAME RULES

-If a player does not take the amount of tricks they bid, they lose that many points.
+If a player does not take the amount of tricks they bid, they lose points equal to the bid.
 This is called getting set.
 For example, if a player bids five, and their team fails to take five or more tricks, they subtract five points from their current score.

-The first team to reach 32 points wins.
+The winning team will be the first to reach 32 points.
 In the extremely rare event that both teams reach the same score of 32 or more at the same time, play another hand to break the tie.